What is Materials and Processing Technology about?

 Numeracy - shared competencies include measurement and the application of numerical skills to make key developmental decisions.

-Literacy - Materials Technologies has a distinct glossary and way of speaking/communicating/discussing about the subject and ākonga learning.
+Literacy — Materials and Processing Technology has a distinct glossary and way of communicating about the subject and ākonga learning.

 Materials and Processing Technology is an exciting, innovative, and creative subject where skills and knowledge are woven together to provide ākonga with transferable skills that can be applied to every aspect of their lives. Ākonga will engage meaningfully in the subject to help them become who they want to be, providing space to explore their interests and aspirations, and discover new ones.

-Ākonga wishing to continue their Materials and Processing Technology journey will leave school with a solid foundation of technological literacy including technological practice and practical skills.
+Ākonga wishing to continue their Materials and Processing Technology journey will leave school with a solid foundation of technological literacy.
 They will be on the road to mastery through knowledge and understanding of materials and practices.
 This combination of practical skills and theoretical knowledge can lead ākonga to work experience, apprenticeships, and even the chance to set up their own businesses, as well as further education.

 Materials and Processing Technology is an exciting, innovative, and creative subject where skills and knowledge are woven together to provide ākonga with transferable skills that can be applied to every aspect of their lives. Ākonga will engage meaningfully in the subject to help them become who they want to be, providing space to explore their interests and aspirations, and discover new ones.

-Ākonga wishing to continue their Materials and Processing Technology journey will leave school with a solid foundation of technological literacy including technological practice and practical skills.
+Ākonga wishing to continue their Materials and Processing Technology journey will leave school with a solid foundation of technological literacy.
 They will be on the road to mastery through knowledge and understanding of materials and practices.
 This combination of practical skills and theoretical knowledge can lead ākonga to work experience, apprenticeships, and even the chance to set up their own businesses, as well as further education.

 Introduction to Sample Course Outlines